Interruption of Studies

 Updating your name or date of birth:

-- If your name or date of birth is incorrect in College records, or if you change your name during your studies, please come to the Student Hub
+- If your name or date of birth is incorrect in College records, or if you change your name during your studies, please send your request to the Student Records team (email@example.com)

 - You will need official documentation showing your correct name/date of birth (e.g. passport, birth certificate, marriage certificate, change of name deed).
 Please note, we do not accept driving licences as a form of ID and the original document is required (photocopies are not acceptable)

 - Your degree will be awarded in your name as shown in College records